open-mmlab/mmocr/docs/en/user_guides/config.md

 resume = False # whether resume
 ```

-More can be found in {external+mmengine:doc}`Load Weights or Recover Training <tutorials/runner>` and [OCR Advanced Tips - Breakpoint Recovery Training](train_test.md#resume-training-from-a-checkpoint).
+More can be found in {external+mmengine:doc}`MMEngine: Load Weights or Recover Training <tutorials/runner>` and [OCR Advanced Tips - Resume Training from Checkpoints](train_test.md#resume-training-from-a-checkpoint).

 <div id="eval_config"></id>

 ### Evaluation Configuration

 In model validation and model testing, quantitative measurement of model accuracy is often required.
 MMOCR performs this function by means of `Metric` and `Evaluator`.
-For more information, please refer to {external+mmengine:doc}`Metric and Evaluator <tutorials/evaluation>`.
+For more information, please refer to {external+mmengine:doc}`MMEngine: Metric and Evaluator <tutorials/evaluation>`.

 #### Evaluator

 Raters are mainly used to manage multiple datasets and multiple `Metric`s.
-For single and multiple dataset cases, there are single and multiple dataset reviewers, both of which can manage multiple `Metric`.
+For single and multiple dataset cases, there are single and multiple dataset evaluators, both of which can manage multiple `Metric`.

 The single-dataset evaluator is configured as follows.